Langkawi Cable Car Ride

 Facilities at the Langkawi Cable Car Stations

-At both the stations there are plenty of activities and facilities offered so that you can spend and enjoy ample time here.
-There is a small cafe at the top station selling all kinds of snacks including burgers, grilled sandwiches, chicken and fish items, cold drinks etc. You can plan to take your lunch here as well.
+Plenty of activities and facilities are offered at base station and at the upper stations so that you can spend and enjoy ample time here.
+The base station is at Oriental Village which is full of quaint stores and eateries.
+There is a small cafe at the top station selling all kinds of snacks including burgers, grilled sandwiches, chicken and fish items, cold drinks etc.

 You will also find local artists offering to make a sketch or caricature of your face right in front of you.
 Or you can buy a photo souvenir capturing an instance of your own ride.
 There are small handcrafted items, souvenirs & gifts sold at the stations.
 One of most interesting ones is the replica of your hand that a craftsman makes with wax and you can choose the colors.

-You will also find kiosks for reflexology which is kind of a foot massage that you can take while enjoying the great views all around.
-There is a post box at the top station at a height of 708 meters from where you can post a letter, a postcard or a greeting card to anyone you like anywhere.
+You will also find kiosks for reflexology which is kind of a foot massage that you can take while enjoying the views all around.
+There is a post box at the top station at an altitude of 708 meters from where you can post a letter, a postcard or a greeting card to anyone you like anywhere.
 There are free toilets and washrooms.

 Some facts about Langkawi Cable Car